In this post, we will see how you can get started in machine learning and data science from scratch.

 - If the performance is not good enough, we can go back to step #2 to collect some more data if can and continue the cycle.

-This is the journey from start to end.
+So, above is the journey from start to end.
 We started with raw data and after following all the steps, we finally deployed that model on the server which will make predictions 24x7.

 Role of Kaggle competitions

-Kaggle competitions is, according to me, the best way to learn ML or data science to keep ourselves updated with latest research.
+Kaggle competitions is, according to me, the best way to learn ML or data science to keep ourselves updated with the latest research.
 People from all over the world try to solve the same problem & share their learning with each other.

 Benefit we get is, we get to see how other people are trying to solve the problem.
-Sometimes, people try innovative approaches to solve problems which we would have never think of.
+Sometimes, people try innovative approaches to solve problems which we would have never thought of.
 That’s the benefit of a community.

 First we try to solve the problem by ourselves, and then see how others are doing it.
 We notice things like,

-- Which models people have chosen to solve the problem?
+- Which models have people chosen to solve the problem?